Caesark1/minor_django_project/README.md

 # minor_django_project

-### Need to wait after registration for a while to recieve confirmation/activation message to your google email
+### Node: #### Need to wait after registration for a while to recieve confirmation/activation message to your google email

 ## Step 1